SimonSubokLee/ston-docs-son/admin/https.kr.rst

 Multi Domain Configuration
 ====================================

-SSL configuration can cause problems when running multiple services simultaneously with one server.
+SSL configurations can cause problems when running multiple services simultaneously with one server.
-Most Web/Cache servers decide which virtual host will be used for the service by examining Host header in the HTTP request
+Most Web/Cache servers decide which virtual host will be used for the service by examining the Host header in the HTTP request

 .. figure:: img/ssl_alert.png
    :align: center